 In anthropology, I have focused on the structural analysis of myths and fairy tales, on the evolutionary emergence of language and on early human kinship.
-In my most recent book, Decoding Chomsky, I treat the mentalist cognitive paradigm prevailing in the US since World War II as a vastly influential myth or fairy tale, to be analyzed as one might approach the magico-religious belief system of a preliterate tribe.
+In my most recent book, Decoding Chomsky: Science and revolutionary politics, I approach the scientism which has prevailed over US intellectual life since World War II as an anthropologist might analyse the belief system of a preliterate tribe.
 My first postgraduate thesis (completed in 1975) explored the theoretical writings of the Russian futurist poet Velimir Khlebnikov.
 In my activist role I have written on the Liverpool dockers' dispute of 1995-1998 and, more recently (with Camilla Power), on the strange experience of being arrested by the police for attempted street theatre.

 My 1987 Ph.D. thesis: 'Menstruation and the origins of culture: a reconsideration of Lévi-Strauss' work on myth and symbolism'.
 You can download this here.